 Have you ever wondered what is an inverter? and how does an inverter work?
 If you did and want to know more you’re at the right place.
 In this blog, we will clear all your doubts.
 How does our load run when there are power cuts?
 How does an inverter charge batteries?
 What happens when batteries are charged?

-Power cuts can be very annoying and can disrupt our day to day activities.
-Inverters on the other hand can be such a relief and getting to know them can perhaps help us make our pockets a little less lighter!
+Power cuts can be very annoying and can disrupt our day-to-day activities.
+Inverters on the other hand can be such a relief and getting to know them can perhaps help us make our pockets a little less light!
 On this note, let’s get on with the blog!!

 What is an Inverter?

-Inverters are electronic devices that converts AC power to DC power and vice versa.
+Inverters are electronic devices that convert AC power to DC power and vice versa.
 AC power is the power that comes from power stations.
 This power we use at our houses to run appliances.
-An inverter comes in the picture when we are not able to receive enough electricity from the power stations.
+An inverter comes into the picture when we are not able to receive enough electricity from the power stations.

 Receiving no electricity or experiencing power cuts can be bothersome, and we need some backup to store electricity so that we can use it in times of need!
 This is where an inverter comes to our rescue!